-Healthy is when you include a variety of physical activity in your life, and move your body every day.
+Healthy is when you include a variety of physical activities in your life and move your body every day.

 Or, even better, when physical activity is such a part of your life (because you love to go on hikes and bike to the grocery store, for example,) that you don’t need to hit the gym.

 Healthy is being outdoors and in nature as much as you can.